deepikagarg01/AI-Quaranteams/README.md

     1.HeadCount : Calculating the total head count in the targeted area.
-Useful for evacuation in Emergency 2.Mask Identification : Identifying the people with Mask 3.Old Age/Kids Identification : Identifying old age people and kids 4.People carryin Arms in public places
+Useful for evacuation in Emergency 2.Mask Identification : Identifying the people with Mask 3.Old Age/Kids Identification : Identifying old age people and kids 4.People carrying Arms in public places

 Features in UI

-    1.Support for IOS Application
-	2.Adding the statistics related to total head count, old Age people and kids 3.Integration of UI with the third party APP's like Google API, Arogya Setu APP
+    1.Android App in Google Play Store,Support for IOS Application 2.Adding the statistics related to total head count, old Age people and kids 3.Integration of UI with the third party APP's like Google API, Arogya Setu APP

 ![Product_roadMap](documents/Product_RoadMap.gif)